liz3/ledit/README.md

 C-x-s - Save to last path, if no path present, ledit will ask for a path.
 C-x-n - Save to new location, note that this will not overwrite the default save path, to overwrite the default path, save then load.
 C-x-o - Load new file, this will replace the current file, non existing files will still load but be marked as New Files.
-C-x-k - switch between files that where opened in the session, note that this will not preserve edits in the current file, save these first,
+C-x-k - switch between open files(buffers) in the session,
 Note: pressing this again will rotate through files that where open.

 C-z - Undo.
 M-w/C-c - Copy
 C-y/C-v - Paste

-C-space - Toggles selection selection on and off.
+C-space - Toggles selection mode on and off.

 Misc:
 C-x-l - Toggle Line numbers.